bushi180/PythonProjects/README.md

 ## Kalman Filter

-Calculates the position of people in frame.
-Uses OpenCV Histogram of Gradients (HoG) descriptors as measurements to update the filter.
+An optimal estimation algorithm that predicts states from uncertain measurements.
+Used to calculate the position of people in frame.
+Used OpenCV Histogram of Gradients (HoG) descriptors as measurements to update the filter.

 - green rectangle - bounding box created from kalman filter state after prediction and measurement update.